harpreetsahota204/crop_query/README.md

 A spatial overlay visible in the FiftyOne sample modal.
 The bright regions are where the model found the strongest similarity to your templates.
 Dark regions scored below the heatmap cutoff threshold and are shown as transparent.

-The heatmap's spatial resolution depends on your grid settings — finer grids produce more localized hot spots.
+The heatmap's spatial resolution depends on your grid settings.
+Finer grids produce more localized hot spots.
 The hot spot is roughly the size of one patch and is centered on the best-matching region.

 ### Tags